chrokh/toow-old/chapters/subtype-polymorphism.md

 Not impressed enough yet?
 Remember [concrete dependency injection](concrete-dependency-injection)?
-If you combine dependency injection with subtype polymorphism you end up with what I like to call [abstract dependency injection](abstract-depenency-injection).
+If you combine dependency injection with subtype polymorphism you end up with what I like to call [abstract dependency injection](abstract-depenency-injection) but what often (but ambiguously) is simply called "dependency injection".
+It can also be used to implement the so called [strategy pattern](strategy-pattern).
-More on that in its specific chapter but abstract dependency injection is really where the key to really flexible code lies.
+We'll talk more about abstract dependency injection and strategy pattern in their respective chapters but abstract dependency injection is arguably where the key to really [maintainable](maintainability) code lies.

 Before leaving the section on dynamic dispatch I should also mention that most languages that implement dynamic dispatch by means of subtype polymorphism provide us with *single* dynamic dispatch.
 This means that the implementation that is executed depends on the run-time type of one variable.
+We will learn about *multiple* dynamic dispatch in the chapters on [visitor pattern](visitor-pattern) and [pattern matching](pattern-matching).